louim/yaml_db/README.markdown

 [![Build Status](https://secure.travis-ci.org/ludicast/yaml_db.png)](http://travis-ci.org/ludicast/yaml_db)

 Note: This fork aims at getting it works with Rails 4 and the postgresql augmented capacity of having array and hash fields.
-The branch is named rails4.
+The branch is named rails4 and is now merge into master.

 ## Installation